yutingx/cs122B/project3-readme.md

 Password: `122Bpass`

 ###reCaptcha and employee dashboard
-First go to `Login.jsp` page, you can see reCaptcha works well.
+First go to `Login.jsp` page, you can see reCaptcha works well, if you have correct email and password but didn't pass reCaptcha, you will stay at Login page.

 Then click on `I'm an emplyee` go to employee's dashboard.